nprapps/dailygraphics-next/readme.rst

 For example, to make sure that a "rankings" column is treated as a string of comma-separated numbers and not a single numerical value, you can rename it to "rankings:text".

+**Publishing Sheets to S3**

+NPR has a Google Sheets add-on that publishes sheets to S3 as JSON.
+This is useful if you'll be updating the data or content of a graphic — but not its code — after publication.
+For instructions on how to set it up, read the `Hollerith documentation <https://github.com/nprapps/hollerith>`_.

 Template creation
 -----------------